hhu-propra2-ws18/abschlussprojekt-makeitlookeasy/documentation/documentation.md

 On the Add item page a new item can be created.
 Special notice is to be taken to the `For Sale` check box.
 This checkbox determines if a article is for sale or if it only can be borrowed.

+### Returning an article

+A user can return an article at every time he likes.
+If a User does not return a article before the end of the rental period, the person retrieves a remainder in form of an email.
+The availability of the article does not update automatically but lies in the responsibility of the renting person.
+If somebody wants to rent an article that has not been returned yet, the renting person can simply decline it.

+### Chat (beta feature)

+A chat can be reached at `/chatBoard`.
+Messages can be sent to other users in the chat by providing the username.

 ## Project overview

 ### Design pattern
 The design pattern we are aiming for is the classical Model-View-Controller (MVC) pattern.
 To outsource shared code from the controllers we introduced a additional service layer.
 Although this is conform with the MVC pattern it is also referred to as [Model-View-Controller-Service](https://glossar.hs-augsburg.de/Model-View-Controller-Service-Paradigma) pattern (MVCS).